Fact checked

 What Is An Emotional Support Animal?

-An emotional support animal, or ESA, is any animal that offers comfort to a person dealing with a diagnosed emotional or mental-health disability.
-ESAs are different from service animals – emotional support animals don’t need to provide a specific kind of service to someone in need the way service dogs do.
-There are several different jobs that service dogs might have.
-In order to get an emotional support animal you need to receive and ESA letter from a licensed mental health professional (LMHP).
+An emotional support animal, or ESA, is any animal that offers comfort to a person dealing with a diagnosed emotional or mental health disability.
+ESAs are different from service animals ā€“ emotional support animals donā€™t need to be trained to perform specific, disability-related, tasks like service dogs are.
+Instead, emotional support animals provide relief for a mental health condition solely with their comforting presence.
+The companionship, unconditional love, and healthy routine an emotional support animal provides can be essential for someone coping with mental health struggles.
+ESA status is recognized legally only when someone speaks with a medical professional who can put into writing the importance of the ESA to their owner.
+As a result, to get an emotional support animal you need to receive an ESA letter from a licensed mental health professional (LMHP).

-Hear from a Pettable client about how having a legitimate ESA letter helped them:
+Hear from a Pettable client about how having an emotional support animal helps them:

 How Are ESAs Different From Service Animals?